rmsk2/rustpwman/README.md

 uses a binding to a C library and requires an [installed C compiler](https://github.com/ihalila/pdcurses-sys) in order to build.
 On the other hand Rust itself is dependent on a C compiler when used under Windows.

-In order to build `rustpwman` with all optional features you have to use the command `cargo build --release --no-default-features --features pwmanclientwin,chacha20,webdav,writebackup`.
+In order to build `rustpwman` with all optional features you have to use the command `cargo build --release --no-default-features --features pwmanclientwin,chacha20,webdav,writebackup,qrcode`.
 Alternatively you can call the batch file `build_win.bat` which executes this command and calls `build_paste_utf8.bat` (see below).
-If you do not care about the password cache, WebDAV or the additional ciphers use `cargo build --release --no-default-features`.
+If you do not care about the password cache, WebDAV, additional ciphers or QR codes use `cargo build --release --no-default-features`.
 You should additionally build the `paste_utf8.exe` tool by running `build_paste_utf8.bat` in a Visual Studio developer prompt.
 This tool enables you to paste the clipboard contents while editing an entry and to copy an entry which contains non-ASCII characters (in my case Umlauts) to the clipboard in such a way that the non ASCII characters are displayed correctly.